 SAMPLE FRAME AND SAMPLING UNITS

-The basin is physically separated into 9 distinct management units by roads, dikes, ditches etc, although water does flow between these areas based on the current infrastructure (Figure 1 the sampling frame map).
+The basin is physically separated into 9 distinct management units by roads, dikes, ditches etc., although water does flow between these areas based on the current infrastructure (Figure 1 the sampling frame map).
 Within each unit there are possibly three areas based on the history of water management prior to initiating the inventory (we refer to them as “zones”): areas that typically are flooded with standing water when pumping occurs (hereafter, the “flooded” zone), areas that become saturated when pumping occurs (hereafter, the “saturated” zone), but do not typically have standing water, and areas that are only flooded or saturated when high levels of natural run-off occur or (hereafter, the “intermittent” zone).
 [See SOP 2, Sampling Design for full description of how these zones were developed.]

 Because of the nature of water flow throughout the refuge, selenium levels differ greatly across units (Zhang and Moore 1997, refuge surveys 2006) and possibly across zones within the same unit (e.g., unit 1 and 2).

 The sampled population is the collection of potential accessible wet areas that are not seeps across the 9 units within the basin.
-Seeps were excluded due to the increased variability in our estimates of the mean these samples would cause.
+Seeps were excluded due to the increased variability in our estimates of the mean that these samples would cause.

 We used a stratified random design to specify spatial locations for sampling selenium within the basin.
 Each management unit was considered a separate strata (or subarea).
 There are nine total: Unit 1, Unit 2, Unit 3, Unit 4B, Unit 4A, Unit 4C, Inter-unit canal, Unit 5 and Unit 6 (Figure 1).
 Within a unit we specified an unequal probability sample, essentially this approach allows for differential sampling effort across the different water zones (e.g., “flooded”, “saturated”, and ”intermittent”).
 Based on previous studies, the expectation is that selenium levels, and variation in selenium concentrations, will be related to the historical duration of flooding.
 The unequal probability sampling places more sample locations within the flooded zones which we assume will be more variable than the saturated and intermittent zones (Table x).
 Also, in order to co-locate samples for water, macro-invertebrates, and sediments locations with standing water needed to be preferentially selected.